nmusatti/packer-centos8/README.md

 This project supports the creation of the following kind of base boxes:
 * bare: A minimal installation without Virtual Box Guest Additions on a 16GB dynamically sized disk;
 * vbga: A minimal installation with Guest Additions on a 32GB dinamically sized disk.
+* gui: A basic GNOME workstation, derived from the `vbga` base box.
+* mate: A basic MATE desktop workstation, derived from the `gui` base box.

 The `bare` base box may be built with the following command: